-- You must behave in a responsible manner and ensure your actions do not put yourself or others at risk. - You may not have or store firearms or other weapons within the property.
-They are strictly forbidden at all times. • - You may not, under any circumstances throw anything out of windows or from balconies.
+- · You must behave in a responsible manner and ensure your actions do not put yourself or others at risk. - You may not have or store firearms or other weapons within the property.
+They are strictly forbidden at all times. - You may not, under any circumstances throw anything out of windows or from balconies.
 This includes but is not limited to paper, bottles and/or liquids.
 This is a life safety violation, and the first instance will result in fines - You may not, under any circumstances whatsoever go onto the roof of any residence.
 Failure to comply may result in immediate eviction from University accommodation. - You cannot burn anything in your room.
 Candles, incense or any open flamed items are not permitted onsite any accommodation.
-Safer alternatives are battery-operated candles and reed diffusers. - You may not under any circumstances move your bed or any piece of furniture or other item against a heater, as this will cause a fire. - You may not have or use fireworks in and around the hall.
+Safer alternatives are battery-operated candles and reed diffusers. - You may not under any circumstances move your bed or any piece of furniture or other item against a heater, as this will cause a fire. - · You may not have or use fireworks in and around the hall.
 All fireworks are strictly forbidden at all times. - You may not store or charge e-scooters or e-bikes in your bedroom or on living spaces.
 Incorrectly charging your e-bike/e-scooters can cause violent fire, these may only be charged where indicated. - It is against the law to tamper with fire equipment, including exit signs.
 You cannot interfere with fire door stays or keep fire doors open in any way.
 Disabling or covering smoke detectors and discharging fire extinguishers for any other purpose than putting out a fire are violations and will be subject to disciplinary action and possible criminal proceedings which may result in eviction from the property.
 Any fire equipment repair/damage or replacement resulting from misuse will be added to the resident's account. - Please take particular care with toasting bread.
 You should note that burning toast can (and has) set off the smoke alarms and will be considered an accidental callout. - If you cause the fire alarms to be activated (either accidentally or maliciously) then you will bear the charge from the Fire & Emergency NZ for a false, callout.
 If the person responsible cannot be identified, the charge will be borne by all residents as part of a levy.
 Tampering, disabling or covering a smoke detector can cause the fire alarm to be activated, for which you will be responsible.
 At the time of writing, this charge was \$1,125 +GST per callout.

 - Some windows have a security stay fitted.
 You may not alter or remove these.
-Doing so will incur heavy penalties. - You may not hang anything outside any window or balcony. - safety violation, and the first instance will result in fines. - throw or kick balls anywhere except designated outside courts.
+Doing so will incur heavy penalties. - You may not hang anything outside any window or balcony. - You may not obstruct any stairway or corridors. place anything or any obstruction in the corridors.
+This is a life safety violation, and the first instance will result in fines. - You may not wear or use in-line skates, roller blades and skateboards within any accommodation building, or throw or kick balls anywhere except designated outside courts.